swiss-seismological-service/scrtdd/README.md

                                         events keeps their ids.
 If multiple
                                         events share the same id, subsequent
                                         events will be discarded.
-  --dump-catalog-options arg            Allows --dump-catalog to accept event
-                                        ids besides origin ids.
-For each event id an origin will be selected following the provided options whose format is:
-                                        'type,evalmode,includeCreator,excludeCr
-                                        eator,profile', where:
-                                        type=preferred|last|first,
-                                        evalmode=any|onlyManual|onlyAutomatic
-                                        includeCreator=any|anyAuthor|anyMethodID
-                                        excludeCreator=none|anyAuthor|anyMethodID
-                                        profile:any|anyProfileName  (match region)
-                                        e.g. to select preferred origins from the provided event ids use:
-                                        'preferred,any,any,none,any'

 MultiEvents:
   --reloc-profile arg                   Relocate the catalog of profile passed